Home

 Question:

 I travel a lot for business.
-I have a lot of rewards points from staying at "name-brand" hotels, and I'd like to use them for a short getaway with some friends.
+I have a lot of rewards points from staying at "name-brand" hotels and motels, and I'd like to use them for a short getaway with some friends.

-Are there any national chain hotels on Cape Cod where I can use my rewards points for a free night or two?
+Are there any national chain hotels or motels on Cape Cod where I can use my rewards points for a free night or two?

 Dee's Reply:

-We do have some of the big name hotels here, but not as many as you might expect.
+We do have some of the big names here, but not as many as you might expect.

 • There's a Four Points by Sheraton in Eastham that's a nice place to stay.
-And it's in a great location for exploring the National Seashore beaches and all the historic sites and attractions from Chatham to Provincetown.
+It's in a great location for exploring the National Seashore beaches and all the historic sites and attractions from Chatham to Provincetown.

 • There are Best Western hotels in Bourne and Provincetown, but they come with "mixed" reviews at best.